 What is pollen?

-Trees usually pollinate between February and May, grasses between May and July, and weeds from July until the first hard frost.
-The pollen count is high during extended warm, dry periods, and is low when it is rainy and damp.
-The count also goes up when it is windy.
+In the northern Utah valleys, trees usually pollinate between February and May, grasses between May and July, and weeds from July until the first hard frost.
+The pollen count is typically high especially during extended warm, dry periods, when it is windy, and low when it is rainy and damp.

 |Accurate diagnosis, education, and treatment by an independent Board Certified specialist:

 |Click here to find out more about the Utah Air Quality in your neighborhood.
 MORE>|